Sketch-based community detection in evolving networks

-Our algorithm handles the six canonical community events observed in dynamic networks \cite{SHANG201670}: growth, shrinkage, merging, splitting, birth, and death.
-The existing benchmarks presented in \cite{PhysRevE.92.012805}, based on the well-known \ac{SBM} \cite{HOLLAND1983109}, include the first four of these events.
-Here, we propose a new benchmark which captures the last two events of birth and death.
-An important feature of the proposed benchmark is that the size of the network varies with time, a characteristic not found in the existing benchmarks.
+We use dynamic benchmarks as a means for evaluating the proposed algorithm with respect to the canonical network events.
+The first four events are included in the benchmarks of \cite{PhysRevE.92.012805}, which are based on the well-known \ac{SBM} \cite{HOLLAND1983109}.
+Here, we propose a new dynamic \ac{SBM} benchmark which captures the last two events of birth and death.
+An important feature of this proposed benchmark is that the size of the network varies with time, a characteristic not found in the existing benchmarks.
 In addition to modeling the birth event, this benchmark incrementally adds new nodes to the network which join existing communities, a feature also not seen in \cite{PhysRevE.92.012805}.
-The benchmarks capture the key fundamental processes under which a network can evolve, and provide a basic foundation for designing a community detection algorithm.

 This paper is organized as follows.
-In \sref{sec:RelatedWork}, we summarize existing community detection algorithms for evolving networks.
-Section~\ref{sec:DynGraphs} describes the network model, summarizes the existing \ac{SBM} benchmarks, and proposes a new benchmark.
-In \sref{sec:SketchEvents}, we describe the sketch-based approach, and formulate techniques by which sketches can track the key evolutionary processes found in the benchmarks.
-Section \ref{sec:alg} presents the proposed algorithm based on these tracking techniques.
-We analyze the algorithm in \sref{sec:analysis}, present numerical results in \sref{sec:results} and conclude in \sref{sec:conclusion}. \aref{sec:staticclust} describes the static clustering used as a part of the main algorithm, and \aref{sec:mainalgdetails} provides details on the main algorithm itself. \aref{sec:proofs} derives the results found in the analysis of \sref{sec:analysis}. \aref{sec:comparisonalgorithms} provides additional details regarding the algorithms we compare against in the numerical results.
+In \sref{sec:RelatedWork}, we summarize existing community detection algorithms for evolving networks. \sref{sec:DynGraphs} describes the network model, and \sref{sec:evolutionprocesses} summarizes \ac{SBM} benchmarks which capture key evolutionary processes.
+In \sref{sec:SketchEvents}, we describe the sketch-based approach, and formulate techniques by which sketches can detect events and track evolutionary processes. \sref{sec:SummaryAlg} presents the proposed algorithm based on these tracking techniques.
+We analyze the algorithm in \sref{sec:analysis}, present numerical results in \sref{sec:results}, and conclude in \sref{sec:conclusion}. \aref{sec:staticclust} describes the static clustering used as a part of the main algorithm, and \aref{sec:mainalgdetails} provides details on the main algorithm itself. \aref{sec:proofs} derives the results found in the analysis of \sref{sec:analysis}. \aref{sec:comparisonalgorithms} provides additional details regarding the algorithms we compare against in the numerical results.